qri-io/2017-frontend/readme.md

 Before you can build the Qri frontend, you must install and configure the following dependencies on your machine:

 * [Qri](http://www.qri.io): The qri server and command line client.
   If you didn't want a pretty webapp to interact with, you would only need to install Qri itself.
-Head over to the [ri github page](https://www.github.com/qri-io/qri) and follow the instructions under 'Building From Source' to download and install Qri.
+Head over to the [Qri github page](https://www.github.com/qri-io/qri) and follow the instructions under 'Building From Source' to download and install Qri.

 * [Git](http://git-scm.com/): The [Github Guide to
   Installing Git][git-setup] is a good source of information.